darktable-org/luadocs/content/lua.api.manual/types/lua_combobox.md

 `string`

 The various menu entries.
-You can add new entries by writing to the first element beyond the end You can removes entries by setting them to nil
+You can add new entries by writing to the first element beyond the end.
+You can removes entries by setting them to nil.

 Attributes: